 FIELDS SPAIN TURKEY BELGIUM (CEUTA) (ISKENDERUN) (TURNHOUT) Inmate From day one.
 The The compulsory From day one.
-The T 1 4' evaluation is done from attendance of the evaluation is done from Evaluation a multidisciplinary detainees is asked so a multidisciplinary perspective beginning from the first day the perspective beginning at the very first day of evaluation starts. at the very first day of the entrance in prison. the entrance in prison.
+The Evaluation evaluation is done from a multidisciplinary perspective beginning at the very first day of the entrance in prison. attendance of the detainees is asked so from the first day the evaluation starts. evaluation is done from a multidisciplinary perspective beginning at the very first day of the entrance in prison.

 Academic Evaluation Teachers set the standards, participating their evaluation to other professionals in prison.
 The academic evaluation might influence the course of the prison sentence.
 Academic evaluation is done up to the vocational standards that the ministry of education of has specified.
 Courses have modules and each module has a standard scale for evaluation.
 Academic evaluation and certification is done by the school, in the same way as outside prison.
 The academic evaluation doesn't influence the course of the prison sentence.
 Educational areas in prison Specific areas for education and professional training Specific living units for inmates involved in any sort of academic course.
 Specific office for teachers in the prison.
 The courses are given in the classrooms and workshops inside the prison.
-The courses are given both in the closed prison and semi-open prison.
-Painting, Kitchen maid, Service commies, Plumbing, Xylography, Barbering, Welding, Furniture, Led lighting, Tiling, ICT, literature courses.
+The courses are given both in the closed prison and semi- open prison.
+Painting, Kitchen maid, Service commies, Plumbing , Xylography, Barbering, Welding, Furniture, Led lighting, Tiling, ICT, literature courses.
 Languages ICT-courses Vocational education (ex industrial painter) Cooking.